orbeon/orbeon-forms-doc/XForms:-Validation.md

 - with an imported XML Schema
 - with `xf:bind`

+Using a bind allows you to create precise error messages to the user based on the type of data entry error.

 ## Validation order

 Orbeon Forms performs validation of a node in the following order: